 Learning to paint with acrylics is an ongoing process.
 Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

-Over time you will develop your own style of painting, but to begin with, mastering a few basic techniques will get you started and you will be more satisfied with your work.
+Over time you will develop your own style of painting, but to begin with, mastering a few different techniques will get you started and you will be more satisfied with your work.

-Below are a few basic acrylic painting techniques that are a good starting point for beginners.
-Practice, experiment and learn while having fun and enjoying the satisfaction and creative release painting with acrylics can give you.
+Below are a few basic techniques that are a good starting point for beginners.
+Practice, experiment and learn while having fun and enjoying the satisfaction and creative process with these simple acrylic painting techniques.

 Dry Brushing